 Doug says his favorite activity, however, has been that of father to his beautiful daughter, Sofie and husband to his wife of 10 years Carol Meyer Willingham.

 “Fortunately for me, the citizens of this great community got behind me and supported me from the very beginning,” Dr. Willingham said.

-In appreciation of the families that have supported Family Dentistry over the years, Dr. Willingham and wife Carol held a Patient Appreciation Day at their home and property.
+In appreciation of the families that have supported Family Dentistry over the years, Dr. Willingham, his wife Carol and specialists of Orthodontics – braces – Calgary held a Patient Appreciation Day at their home and property.